HyperFunOriginal/LudiPhys/README.md

 '[' and ']': changes simulation accuracy; how many interactions are actually calculated

+# How to load source code?

+Requirements: Unity 5.2.3f1, Assets, Data

+1) Create a main folder for unity project.

+2) Extract Asset and UnityProjDet in main folder.

+3) Open Unity and open project!

 # Changelog

 28th Feb 2021: initial Conception, Just made a particle orbit the origin of the map